highfidelity/hifi-docs-grav-content/03.create/04.entities/14.primitive-painting-set-tutorial/docs.md

 The second part of our painting set is the palette.
 This is where you can get creative, and add as many (or as few) paint colors as you'd like.
 Once you have the base of the palette created, you can repeat the process of adding paints until you are satisfied with the end result.

 To create the palette base:
+1. In Interface, pull up your HUD or Tablet and go to **Create**.
-1. From the **Create** Tools app, [create an entity](../create-entities) to be used as the palette base.
+2. [Create an entity](../create-entities) to be used as the palette base.
 This can be a box or sphere entity.
-2. Go to the 'Properties' tab and select the 'Shape' drop down.
+3. Go to the 'Properties' tab and select the 'Shape' drop down.
 Change the shape to an 'octagon'.
-3. Name your entity 'Paint-Palette-Base' by selecting the text box at the top of the 'Properties' tab.
+4. Name your entity 'Paint-Palette-Base' by selecting the text box at the top of the 'Properties' tab.
-4. Select your desired palette color from the 'Color' picker.
+5. Select your desired palette color from the 'Color' picker.
-5. Scroll down to 'Spatial'.
+6. Scroll down to the 'Spatial' section.
 Change the local dimensions to {x: 0.55, y: 0.5, z: 0.55}.
-6. Scroll down to 'Behavior' and check 'Grabbable'.
+7. Scroll down to the 'Behavior' section.
+Check 'Grabbable'.

 To create the paint colors:
+1. In Interface, pull up your HUD or Tablet and go to **Create**.
-1. From the **Create** Tools app, [click on the 'SPHERE' icon to create a sphere entity](../create-entities) to be used as your first paint color.
+2. [Create a sphere entity](../create-entities) to be used as your first paint color.
-2. Go to the 'Properties' tab and name your entity 'Paint-Color' by selecting the text box at the top of the tab.
+3. Go to the 'Properties' tab and name your entity 'Paint-Color' by selecting the text box at the top of the tab.
-3. Select your desired paint color from the 'Color' picker.
+4. Select your desired paint color from the 'Color' picker.
-4. Scroll down to 'Spatial'.
+5. Scroll down to the 'Spatial' section.
 Change the local dimensions to {x: 0.1, y: 0.05, z: 0.1}
-5. In the **Create** Tools app, select your palette base and go to the 'Properties' tab.
+6. In the **Create** Tools app, select your palette base and go to the 'Properties' tab.
-6. Copy the 'entityID'.
+7. Copy the 'entityID'.
-7. Select your paint color and go to the 'Properties' tab.
+8. Select your paint color and go to the 'Properties' tab.
-8. In the 'Parent' text box, paste the palette base entityID.
+9. In the 'Parent' text box, paste the palette base entityID.
-9. Use the grab handles to adjust the position and size of the paint on the palette.
+10. Use the grab handles to adjust the position and size of the paint on the palette.
-10. Scroll down to 'Behavior' and uncheck 'Grabbable'
+11. Scroll down to the 'Behavior' section and uncheck 'Grabbable'.

 Repeat the above steps to create additional paint colors for your palette.